-First Offense: 3-5 Days Bus Suspension

-Second Offense: Immediate 10 Day Bus Suspension and a conference may be required with a parent, bus driver, administrator, and superintendent or designee before returning to the bus.

-Third Offense: Up to 30 Day Bus Suspension or remainder of the year.
+First Offense: 3-5 Days Out of School Suspension Second Offense: Immediate 10 Day Bus Suspension and conference is required with a parent, bus driver, administrator, and superintendent or designee before returning to the bus.
+Third Offense: Immediate 30 Day Bus Suspension or remainder of the year.
 A conference is required with a parent, bus driver, administrator, bus supervisor, and superintendent or designee.